Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Enhance Code for SaaS or Enterprise/Add data persistence and online users (Cursor AI).md

 ---

-Back to generating front end code, let’s run through two passes to create the frontend connection to the remote api
+**Back to generating front end code**, let’s run through two passes to create the frontend connection to the remote api

+Typescript to load test harness?
-- At `{..if typescript-react-vite}` , you can replace with `Let’s make the config flag load the test-api/ harness rather than the test/ harness` .
+- At `{..if typescript-react-vite}` in the prompt below, you can **replace with** `Let’s make the config flag load the test-api/ harness rather than the test/ harness` .
 Otherwise remove it.

+Visiting test harness html file directly?
+- At `{..if typescript-react-vite}` in the prompt below, **remove it.**

-- Adjust the base url below including the walkthrough of how the base url is resolved into an api call
+**Adjust the base url in two places** at the prompt below including the walkthrough of how the base url is resolved into an api call

 ```
 Refer to AGENTS.md and any applicable AGENTS-*.md for high level understanding of the codebase if needed.
 Let's implement:
 """
 Let's create another version of the current test harness ui at `test-api/`.
 It will perform the same multiple user test as the test harness ui at `test/` except it connects to the remote api endpoint instead of using localstorage.
-Recall that the repository pattern is where the ui makes contact.
+Let's make sure the repository pattern is where the ui makes contact.
 The ui contact will never make direct contact to the local storage or the api.
 The remote api server handles the data storage in a database.

 {..if typescript-react-vite}

 You can see an exact copy of the remote api server endpoint implementations inside the folder `AGENTS/`.
 From the implementations, you can figure out the request payloads and response formats.

-You should also know that the base API URL is: https://wengindustries.com/backend/dailytimepoints/.
+You should also know that the base API URL is: https://wengindustries.com/backend/presentify/.

-So if a designed endpoint is api/foobar/, then the full api url evaluated would be: https://wengindustries.com/api/dailytimepoints/api.php?action=/api/foobar/
+So if a designed endpoint is api/foobar/, then the full api url evaluated would be: https://wengindustries.com/api/presentify/api.php?action=/api/foobar/

 Then you should be able to figure out the exact api calls including their methods, their urls, and their payloads, and how to handle the response.
 Make only the exact changes requested, and don’t modify any lines that aren’t strictly necessary to complete the task.
 Don’t review or explore other existing features for optimizations or correctness—doing so is unnecessary and wastes tokens.